CAChelsey/ecosystem/projects/jabber.md

 twitter: https://twitter.com/jabber_im
 ---

-Jabber is a secure and decetralized instant messenger.
+Jabber is a secure and decentralized instant messenger.
 All the messages are encrypted.
-Using Jabber, you can customize the way you want.
-Get paid to receive messages.
-Using Jabber, you can manage digital assets, interact with DeFi or other smart contracts using a simple text interface.
+Using Jabber, you have many customization options and you get paid to receive messages.
+Using Jabber, you can manage digital assets and interact with DeFi or other smart contracts using a simple text interface.